Conditional and Unconditional Lien Waivers: What They Mean and When to Use Them

 Even small mistakes in lien waivers can lead to lost rights, delayed payments, or compliance issues.
 Before signing, or asking someone else to, check the following:

-- Waiver type: Use a conditional waiver if payment hasn’t been received.
-Use an unconditional waiver only when payment is confirmed.
-Signing the wrong type at the wrong time can result in lost lien rights.
+- Waiver type (conditional or unconditional): Use a conditional waiver if payment hasn’t been received.
+Use an unconditional waiver only when payment is confirmed and cleared.
+Signing the wrong type at the wrong time is the most common and costly mistake.

-- Payment amount and scope: The dollar amount and through date should match your invoice.
-If you’re billing through March 31 for $10,000, the waiver should reflect that exactly.
+- Payment amount and scope: The dollar amount and through date should match your invoice exactly.
+If you’re billing through March 31 for $\$10,000$, the waiver should reflect that.
 Any mismatch can hold up funding or cause disputes.

-- State-specific rules: Some states, like California or Texas, require statutory waiver forms.
+- State-specific rules: Some states, like California and Texas, require statutory waiver forms with specific, exact language.
 Using the wrong version or language could invalidate the waiver entirely.

 Want to simplify this process?
 Try our free lien waiver generator to automatically create compliant forms based on your payment type and state.